FEASTorg/BREADS/docs/dev_docs/future_slice_ideas.md

 **Description:**

-A full blown open source, BREAD-friendly inverter.
+A full blown open source, BREADS-friendly inverter.
 This is essential for any AC or BLDC machine control applications, catering to the widespread use of induction motors.

 **Components:**